ramzan/sn-counter/README.md

 ## Development

-In the project directory, you can run:
+In the project directory, you can run

+### `yarn install`

+which installs the dependencies.
+Then run

 ### `yarn start`